lighthouse-no/demo-mqtt-sub/README.md

 # MQTT Subscriber Example App

-A simple Rust-based app that publishes messages to the public MQTT server at `tcp://broker.emqx.io:1883`
+A simple Rust-based app that subscribes to messages on the public MQTT server at `tcp://broker.emqx.io:1883`

 This app works with in conjunction with a corresponding publisher app.